All About Strep Throat

 Diagnosing Strep Throat

-To determine whether someone has strep throat, a rapid strep test will need to be performed, as simply looking at the throat is inconclusive.
-The test involves a throat swab, which is then tested for strep A bacteria (CDC 2023).
+To determine whether someone has strep throat, a laboratory test will need to be performed, as simply looking at the throat is inconclusive.
+The test involves a throat swab, which is then tested for strep A bacteria (Healthdirect 2023).

 strep test